The first step in deploying Oxy is to provision a server where your Oxy instance will run.

 Ensure your server has proper SSH access configured for secure remote management.

 You should set up your own SSH key for secure access to your server.
-Add your public key to the ~/.ssh/authorized_keys
+Add your public key to the ~/.ssh/authorized_keys file to enable password-less authentication:

 Configure Basic Firewall